EcePanos/etcdgitcore/README.md

 #### Compare data

 This mode allows you to choose from files in your workdir and compare them, to see the changes between two snapshots of a data stream.
-So far it only supports files in .csv format.
+So far it only supports files in .csv format and does not search the directory recursively.

 ## Roadmap

 - **Self-setup**: Discover and join the etcd cluster from within the Launcher.
-- **Daemonisation**: The launcher will be Daemonized and exposed via a CLI in order to support running cronjobs or event-driven execution of experiments.
+- **Interface**: The interface will be redesigned to run as a server/daemon and to support running cronjobs or event-driven execution of experiments.